-Here we see a simple example of how to convert a String that contains digits into an actual Integer type.
-Having an Integer is much more convenient for the rest of your program, so this is important.
+First example.
+We see a simple example that converts a String containing digits into an actual Integer value.
+An Integer is often more convenient for a program.

 Based on: .NET 4.5 VB.NET program that uses Integer.Parse Module Module1 Sub Main() ' Your input string.
 Dim text As String = "42" ' Convert string to integer value.
 Dim value As Integer = Integer.Parse(text) ' Write output.
 Console.WriteLine(value) End Sub End Module Output 42

-The Integer.TryParse method provides a programmatic way to both test for integers as well as parse them in a single pass.
+Integer.TryParse.
+This is a programmatic way to both test for integers and parse them in a single pass.
 When parsing integers, we want to avoid exceptions and gracefully handle errors.